A latte is a caffeinated drink made with espresso and steamed milk. See how to make this popular drink at home and how to order it at Starbucks.

 The word ‘latte’ is often used to describe drinks with milk, even if they don’t have espresso.
 A chai latte is made of milk and chai concentrate or chai tea.
 A dirty chai latte has a shot of espresso added.

 To make a latte using a Nespresso or Keurig, you’ll need a way to steam milk.
 Make espresso using a capsule or pod then steam milk using a milk frother or steam wand.

 Lattes are made with milk and espresso, while cafe au laits are made with milk and coffee, not espresso.

 - 2 capsules Nespresso espresso (or 2 espresso shots)

 - 10 ounces milk

-- Pull 2 shots of espresso.Grind coffee beans and use an espresso machine to pull 2 shots of espresso.
+- Put 2 espresso shots into a cup.Grind coffee beans and use an espresso machine to pull 2 shots of espresso or use 2 Nespresso capsules.
 If you want a drink that's not as strong, pull 1 shot.